GnomeTools::Gtk::ListView

 Instantiate the GnomeTools::Gtk::ListView class.

-$!multi-select: Selection method.
+$multi-select; Selection method.
 When True, more than one entry can be selected.
 By default False.
 Selections can be done a) by holding <CTRL> or <SHIFT> and click on the entries. b) by dragging the pointer over the entries (rubberband select).

-method activate-list-item ( UInt $position, @selections, *%options )
+method $object."$method" ( UInt $position, @selections, *%options);

-About my projects, references, blog posts, examples and tutorials
+About my projects, examples and tutorials